Linda Sarhan has taken several college level courses in Islamic studies and is an experienced Islamic studies writer.

 Tawheed is the basic fundamental to Muslims’ belief in Allah.
-This belief originates from the Qur’an and from what the Prophet Muhammad (pbuh) taught.
-Many scholars organized tawheed into three categories in order to give Muslims a better understanding and a reminder that Allah is above everything.
+This belief originates from the Qur’an and what the Prophet Muhammad (pbuh) taught.
+Many scholars organized Tawheed into three categories in order to give Muslims a better understanding and a reminder that Allah is above everything.

 Tawheed helps with having a better understanding of Allah and guard against innovations as many people from a wide variety of cultures are coming to Islam.